hynek/structlog/docs/index.rst

       I believe the widespread use of format strings in logging is based on two presumptions:

       - The first level consumer of a log message is a human.
-      - The programer knows what information is needed to debug an issue.
+      - The programmer knows what information is needed to debug an issue.

       I believe these presumptions are **no longer correct** in server side software.